-A wide range of wildlife and forestry crime concerning species such as marine turtles, Sunda pangolins, Bornean elephants, agarwood and sun bears have been reported in the Sabah region over the past decade.
-The use of closed groups on social media platforms such as Facebook and Instagram are among commonly preferred methods used by sellers and brokers around the world, including Sabah, to advertise and trade wildlife.
+A wide range of wildlife and forestry crimes continue to prosper online involving individuals in Sabah selling protected species such as marine turtles, Sunda pangolins, Bornean elephants, agarwood and sun bears.
+The use of closed groups on social media platforms such as Facebook and Instagram are among commonly preferred methods used by sellers and brokers around the world, Malaysia and Sabah included, to advertise and trade wildlife.

-“We welcome the opportunity to enhance capabilities of wildlife cybercrime investigations and are keen to continue working with the Wildlife Justice Commission to achieve even greater regional capacity”, said Shaun Martin, Senior Project Manager, WWF HUB.
+“We welcome the opportunity to enhance capabilities of wildlife cybercrime investigations and are keen to continue working with the Wildlife Justice Commission to achieve even greater regional capacity for our local enforcement agencies.
+The Malaysia – Thailand law enforcement interactions within this project and follow-up actions is very promising.”, said Shaun Martin, Senior Project Manager, WWF.

-“It is crucial that the training programme does not end with the delivery of the courses, and we will get the chance to implement some of the tools and techniques we learned with the Wildlife Justice Commission’s support and mentoring”, said Zulkifli Suara, Head of Investigation, Enforcement and Prosecution for the Sabah Forestry Department.
+“It is crucial that the training programme does not end with the delivery of the courses, and we will get the chance to implement the tools and techniques we learned with the Wildlife Justice Commission’s support and mentoring.”, said Zulkifli Suara, Head of Investigation, Enforcement and Prosecution for the Sabah Forestry Department.